oetiker/znapzend/README.md

 ```

 Best is to integrate znapzend into your system startup sequence, but you can also
 run it by hand.
-See the init/README.md for some inspiration. on how todo this
+See the init/README.md for some inspiration.

 Statistics
 ----------